 All scenarios would be cost effective, with the optimal and modest scenarios being dominant, i.e. cost saving and producing more health than the baseline case.
-The optimal scenario would be approximately twice and three times as cost effective as the modest and pessimistic scenarios (Fig 4, S1 Animation), generating a net monetary benefit of approximately $250bn (95% UI: $190bn to $300bn), with each QALY gained valued at $100,000.
+The optimal scenario would be approximately twice and three times as cost effective as the modest and pessimistic scenarios (Fig 2, S1 Animation), generating a net monetary benefit of approximately $250bn (95% UI: $190bn to $300bn), with each QALY gained valued at $100,000.

-Fig 4.
-Cost-effectiveness plane by the end of simulation (year 2036).
-Each colored dot is the result of a stochastic Monte Carlo iteration.
-The black dots are the median combinations of cumulative discounted net costs (2017 US Dollars) and discounted net QALYs for each simulated scenario, and the ellipses depict the 95% UI.
-Negative costs represent savings.

 Probability of cost-effectiveness and sensitivity analysis

 Including costs, we estimated a probability of near 100% that the scenarios would become cost-effective by 2021 for the optimal and pessimistic scenarios, and by 2023 for the modest scenario.
 All scenarios were likely to be cost saving by 2036 (99.9%, 99.0% and 97.1% probability for optimal, modest, and pessimistic scenarios, respectively).
 The optimal and pessimistic scenarios would have more than 80% probability of becoming cost saving by 2029, and the modest scenario by 2031 (Fig 5).
-In a set of one-way sensitivity analyses, net monetary benefit remained positive when willingness to pay for a QALY was varied down from $100,000 to $50,000, and when annual discount rates were varied up from 3% to 9% (see S1 Appendix, Tables S5 and S6).
+In a set of one-way sensitivity analyses, net monetary benefit remained positive when willingness to pay for a QALY was varied down from $100,000 to $50,000, and when annual discount rates were varied up from 3% to 9% (see S1 Appendix, Tables E and F).

 Fig 5.
 Estimated probability of cost saving and cost-effective policy over the 20-year simulated period.
 Cost effectiveness at the $100,000 per QALY Willingness to pay.